Canop/bounded-cache/readme.md

 ## Development

-Most well known V8 optimization tricks/advices are trade-offs which pay or not depending on many factors (making the object bigger to enable faster operations is cool until the GC kick in for example).
+Most well known V8 optimization tricks/advices are trade-offs which pay or not depending on many factors (making the object bigger to enable faster operations is cool until the GC kicks in).
 I wrote a few implementations to compare and find what's more efficient in the specific case of bounded-cache.

 ### Tests